OneIdentity/SafeguardDotNet/Samples/SampleA2aService/README.md

 TopShelf service that can be run to demonstrate monitoring for password changes via the Application to Application (A2A) functionality in Safeguard.

-This is built using the SafeguardDotNet nuget package from nuget.org, not using the source code from the repo.
+This is built using the SafeguardDotNet nuget package from nuget.org, not using the source code from this repository.

 This sample demonstrates: